 FAQs

 A: Yes, within the recommended dosage (15–30 mg/day for adults).
-Always consult a doctor before long-term use.
+Never take in the long term unless advised by a doctor.